 National Gallery Singapore

-- Spend one whole day discovering exquisite Singaporean and Southeast Asian works of art
+- Spend one whole day discovering exquisite Singaporean and Southeast Asian works of art.

-- See the iconic Singaporean architecture
+- Witness the iconic Singaporean architecture.

-- Learn about the history, culture, traditions and art of this city by immersing yourself in it
+- Learn about the history, culture, traditions and art of this city by immersing yourself in it.

-- Home to over 8,000 artworks, and many exhibitions taking place here, this a must-visit in Singapore
+- Home to over 8,000 artworks, and many exhibitions taking place here, this a must-visit in Singapore.

 Situated in Singapore’s Civic District, the National Gallery of Singapore is home to the world’s largest public collection of Singapore and Southeast Asian art, which is about 8,000 works of art.
 Aiming to build a focus on the appreciation and acknowledgment of art across various mediums, and on Singapore’s relations with other Southeast Asian cultures, this museum opened in 2015.

 The gallery consists of two national monuments, the City Hall and former Supreme Court Building, both exemplary of Singapore architecture.
 The galleries consist of art from the 19th century to present day.
-It's two permanent galleries: the DBS Singapore Gallery and the UOB Southeast Asia Gallery, attempt to showcase not just the aesthetic identity of Singapore over the years, but also forms of regional interpretations and narratives through the process of their evolution.
+Its two permanent galleries: the DBS Singapore Gallery and the UOB Southeast Asia Gallery, attempt to showcase not just the aesthetic identity of Singapore over the years, but also forms of regional interpretations and narratives through the process of their evolution.
 There are also some research galleries that provide space for curators and researchers to present different kinds of materials.

-- Food and beverages are not allowed in the gallery
+Food and beverages are not allowed in the gallery

 - All facilities are wheelchair accessible